1. HOME

 It might be a color.
 It could be a sound, a piece of music, a way of smiling, a habitual phrase a person used to say, a piece of clothing, the way a person walked or talked...
 It is whatever comes to you.

-Think of your senses; sight, sound, smell, feeling and taste.
-What you want is vivid representations for each.
+Think of your senses: sight, sound, smell, feeling and taste.
+What you want are vivid representations for each of them.
 The more direct and specific, the more evocative they will be.

 Give every new, or fresh idea, its own space on the paper.
 You'll end up with a sun-burst pattern, your trigger (subject) in the center surrounded by raying clusters of words.